openremote/documentation/docs/user-guide/agents-protocols/mqtt.md

 Now, we are ready to start OpenRemote again, and create a new MQTT Agent.

-**Make sure** that the Agent is situated in the realm that is specified in the Alias, or else OpenRemote will not be able to retrieve the correct certificate.
+**Make sure** that the Agent is situated in the realm that is specified in the Alias from the command above, or else OpenRemote will not be able to retrieve the correct certificate.

 In that agent, ensure that you have set:
 - The correct host and port (AWS IoT Core MQTT broker is set to `8883`)